-In this manual, the OPM interface is described based on a set up using a Power Meter Device consisting of a Thorlabs PM101 with a Thorlabs Photodiode Power Sensor S120C, connected to a PC running with OS Windows® 10.
-Variations in the interface due to certain power meter consoles are described in the section OPM with Different Devices 37.
+In this manual, the OPM interface is described based on a set up using a Power Meter console consisting of either a Thorlabs PM100USB with a Thorlabs Photodiode Power Sensor S122C, or a Thorlabs PM101 with a Thorlabs Photodiode Power Sensor S120C, connected to a PC running with OS Windows[®] 10.
+Variations in the interface due to certain power meter consoles are described in the section OPM with Different Devices 4^{2} .

-The OPM automatically connects the first recognized power meter, lists it in the left panel in Active Devices [10] (here: PM101) and shows the setting options for power measurements recorded by the connected power meter.
+The OPM automatically connects the first recognized power meter, lists it in the left panel in Ac- tive Devices (here: PM101) and shows the setting options for power measurements recorded by the connected power meter.